vaibhavsehara/Task-Board/ReadMe.md

 - You can deploy the frontend to Vercel/Netlify and the backend to Render/Fly.io or similar.
 - Update API URLs in the frontend if deploying to production.

-## AI Usage

-This project was built with the help of GitHub Copilot and AI chat assistants.
-See the `chats` folder (if included) for conversation logs.

-## Demo Video

-- [Add your demo video link here]

 ## Live Link